ivre/ivre/doc/FLOW.md

     bytes from the server to the client).

 Do not forget to increase the `Size scale` to make the result more visible.

+The **Display** pane also allows to change the amount of time slots to represent on the timeline (capped by the actual time precision set in `ivre.conf`).
+The timeline can also be played on the graph by clicking the 'Play timeline' button.

 ### Raw Database queries ###